 Line graph example (via The Olive Book)

 Region graphs are not quite as common on the ACT, but do show up for some students.
 A region graph shows different scientific properties as regions (areas) on a chart.

 Examples of Tables on the ACT Science Section

 You will also see tables on the ACT Science section.
 Tables show information in rows (horizontal) and columns (vertical).
 Take note of the column and row labels.
 What units of measure are being used?

 Table example (via The Olive Book)

 Examples of Diagrams on the ACT Science Section

+Diagrams are another kind of data on the ACT Science section.
 Diagrams can be anything from food webs to a lab setup, or a figure displaying solar geometry, as in the example below.
 There is usually more text than numbers in these diagrams.
 Pay attention to labels, titles, and/or captions that accompany the diagram for clues as to how to interpret it.